ivuorinen/starred/README.md

 - [facebook/docusaurus](https://github.com/facebook/docusaurus) - Easy to maintain open source documentation websites.
 - [ferdium/ferdium-app](https://github.com/ferdium/ferdium-app) - All your services in one place, built by the community
 - [ferdium/ferdium-server](https://github.com/ferdium/ferdium-server) - The server component that can either be self-hosted or hosted for general purpose - for use with the ferdium thick client.
-- [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 The API to search, scrape, and interact with the web for AI
+- [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 Search, scrape, and clean the web for AI agents.
 - [foambubble/foam](https://github.com/foambubble/foam) - A personal knowledge management and sharing system for VSCode
 - [fosrl/pangolin](https://github.com/fosrl/pangolin) - Identity-aware VPN and tunneled reverse proxy for remote access based on WireGuard®.
 - [freeCodeCamp/freeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp) - freeCodeCamp.org's open-source codebase and curriculum.
 Learn math, programming, and computer science for free.